“Where ya been, Trev?” my roommate Bill asks as I return to our dorm room around noon. “Out catting around with the frat boys?”

 “Don’t worry about that.
 Catholics are more understanding now.
 But it’s so far away.
 Do you really have to go?”

 “I really loved him.
 I’ve never felt that way before.”
-I actually said it.
+I actually say it.

 “Well, son, I’m sure you really cared, but to go to LA may be too much.”